Vishesh-Abrol/hello-world/README.md

 Always curious and dilighted for learning new and innovative things.
 Work always with a never giving up attitude.
-A part time coder and web developer.
+A part time programmer and web developer(each currently in the learning state).